idaholab/moose/modules/stochastic_tools/doc/content/source/samplers/QuadratureSampler.md

 ### Tensor Grid

-A tensor grid is created created by taking a Cartesian product of the points and a Kroenecker product of the weights from each dimensions' full order quadrature set.
+A tensor grid is created created by taking a Cartesian product of the points and a Kronecker product of the weights from each dimensions' full order quadrature set.
 The resulting number of points is $N_q^D$, where $D$ is the number of dimensions.
 Currently, only Gauss quadrature types are used with tensor grid. [tensor-npts] shows the number of points several different $D$ and $N_q$. [tensor-grid] shows the points of a tensor grid of Gauss-Legendre quadrature with $D=2$ and $N_q=7$.

 !table id=tensor-npts caption=Resulting number of grid points for tensor grid
 | $N_q$ | $D=2$ | $D=5$ | $D=8$ |